Wild weather brings flooding to parts of Massachusetts

 LYNN, Mass.
-(WHDH) – Wild weather hit parts of the Bay State Sunday, including the North Shore area.
+(WHDH) — Wild weather hit the Bay State Sunday and left parts of the North Shore with areas of localized flooding.

+Downpours caused many streets in Lynn to fill up with water, pouring into yards and buildings.

 Lynn resident Gene Richards and his family were watching the waters rise Sunday, wondering if they would have to leave the house.